 He published a small book on practical self-defense for those who do not wish to study in a martial arts school.
 The book is called "The Apprentice Warrior" and is available on Barns & Noble, Amazon.com.

-Two years ago another subject matter inspired me to begin writing again.
-I wrote the opening intro for my new project.
 I begin to feel like the words were being channeled to me.
 I would have vivid dreams and in the middle of the night I would get out of bed and write.
 I knew I was writing good material, however I knew I was not this good of a writer.
 I was writing over my head.
 I ask myself where was this information and the message coming from?
 Shilombish (Ghost), the spirits were speaking to me from long ago.
 They were angry and wanted justice for the crimes against our people.
 "The Invisible Tribe" tells the ugly story.

 16.95 plus $5.50 For 3 day shipping Priority Mail.
 Send check or money order to;